dedunu/tech/_posts/2020-06-30-python-3-ansible-encrypt-credentials.md

 ---
 layout: post
-title: Python 3: Encrypting Ansible Vault programmatically
+title: "Python 3: Encrypting Ansible Vault programmatically"
 ---

 `ansible` is the only module needed for this script.
 If you don't need to specify `vault_id`, below code would work.